organicmaps/organicmaps.github.io/content/faq/routing-07-ruler/index.md

 ---
-title: How to measure distances with OrganicMaps?
+title: How to measure distances with Organic Maps?
 Is there a ruler?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: